Eric-Obeng/100-Days-of-Python/README.md

       </code>
 - In Day 2 I was given a project in which i was task to create a Tip calculator

+# Day 3
+- On Day I learnt about conditional flow and logical operators.

+- if/else statements is used for conditional flow and you can also have nested if/else statements.

+- There is an elif statement which also can be chain to if statements multiple times.

+- on logical operators, I learnt about the “and” and “or” operator

+- The “and” operator is True when both operands result to True otherwise it’s False.

+- The “or” operator is True when one operand is either True.
+It is only False when both operands are False.

+### Also learnt about the comparison operators
+Which includes
+- greater than “>”
+- less than “<“
+- greater than or equal to “>=“
+- less than or equal to “<=“
+- equall to “==“
+- not equal to “!=“